Side Effect Tips

 - decreased weight

-These are not all the possible side effects of INLYTA.
+These are not all of the possible side effects of INLYTA.
 Call your healthcare provider for medical advice about side effects.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatch, or call
+Visit www.fda.gov/medwatch or call

-INLYTA is a prescription medicine used to treat advanced kidney cancer (advanced renal cell carcinoma or RCC) when one prior drug treatment regimen for your RCC has not worked.
+INLYTA is a prescription medicine used to treat kidney cancer that has spread or cannot be removed by surgery (advanced renal cell carcinoma or RCC) when 1 prior drug treatment regimen for your RCC has not worked.

-It is not known if INLYTA is safe or effective in children.
+It is not known if INLYTA is safe and effective in children.

 Please see full Prescribing Information and Patient Information, which includes a complete discussion of the risks of INLYTA.